verbnoun/verbnoun.github.io/_posts/2023-10-22-Second-working-post.md

 *I have updated this post*

 <!-- quiz -->
+{% assign correct_answer = "jekyll" %}
+{% assign question = "What is the name of the static site generator used here?" %}

 <script>
   var correctAnswer = '{{ correct_answer }}';  // This line replaces '{{ page.correct_answer }}'